headlamp-k8s/headlamp/docs/installation/desktop/win-installation.md

 ---
 title: Windows Installation
-linktitle: Windows
+sidebar_label: Windows
-weight: 20
+sidebar_position: 3
 ---

-Headlamp is available for Windows as a direct download from its [releases page](https://github.com/kinvolk/headlamp/releases) on Github (.exe file) and from package registries like [Winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/) and [Chocolatey](https://chocolatey.org/).
+Headlamp is available for Windows as a direct download from its [releases page](https://github.com/headlamp-k8s/headlamp/releases) on Github (.exe file) and from package registries like [Winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/) and [Chocolatey](https://chocolatey.org/).

 ## Install via Winget

 To install Headlamp from the Winget registry.
 Simply run the following command:

 ```powershell
 winget install headlamp
 ```